philipwalton/blog/articles/2015-10-28-do-we-actually-need-specificity-in-css.md

 Finally, and to restate what I said in the intro, this is a question, not a prescription.
 I haven't tried this technique in the wild, as I haven't fully made up my mind about it.

-I suspect it would vastly simply things, but it also might uncover how much we truly depend on specificity.
+I suspect it would vastly simplify things, but it also might uncover how much we truly depend on specificity.

 If there's a large team out there constantly fighting specificity battles, it would be interesting to hear if something like this helps.
 If you do try it, feel free to let me know your conclusions by email or on Twitter.
 Or better yet, write a follow-up article and I'll link to it.